mille5a9/charmed/README.md

 A collection of JSX files containing React.js components for interactive web applications.

+### SCRAPE

+An initial setup for a web-scraping system using HtmlAgilityPack.
+Currently has functions to support scraping Links from a google search results page, and such a function has been implemented into the ATMBot discord bot.

 ### WAAM

 An infantile cryptocurrency called Waamcoin, which has fallen by the wayside because there is no server to host it.
 Waamcoin utilizes the SHA256 hashing algorithm for its security.
-Waamcoin is also used in the ATM project with heavy modifications to it\'s functionality.
+Waamcoin is also used in the ATM project with heavy modifications to its functionality.

 ## Planned additions: